Leonildayyy/Credit_Risk_Model/Advanced/README.md

 ## 🔎 Workflow

-1. **Data Preprocessing**
+### Data Preprocessing (`Data_Processing.ipynb`)
+- Load raw credit risk dataset
 - Handle missing values
-   - Encode categorical variables
+- Encode categorical variables (dummy/one-hot encoding)
-   - Normalize and scale numerical variables
-   - Split into training and testing sets

-2. **Modeling**
+- Clean and prepare the dataset for modeling

+### Modeling (`PD_Model.ipynb`)
-   - Logistic Regression as the baseline model
+- Logistic Regression as the Probability of Default (PD) model
-   - Additional classifiers for comparison (e.g., Decision Tree, Random Forest)
-   - Hyperparameter tuning

-3. **Model Validation**
+- Train/test split for evaluation
+- Model training and probability prediction

+### Validation (`PD_Model.ipynb`)
 - Confusion Matrix, Accuracy, Precision, Recall, F1-score
 - ROC Curve & AUC
-   - Cross-validation for stability
+- Cross-validation for model robustness

-4. **Model Maintenance**
-   - Monitoring performance over time
-   - Handling data drift
-   - Updating the model with new data

 ---

-## 📊 Key Learnings
+## 📊 Key Points

-- End-to-end credit risk modeling workflow
+- The **final PD model** is built with **Logistic Regression**.
+- The focus is on a clear **end-to-end pipeline**: from preprocessing → modeling → validation.
-- Importance of feature preprocessing for categorical and numerical data
+- **No feature scaling/normalization** is applied, as the model is primarily built on encoded categorical and numerical inputs directly.
-- Comparing multiple machine learning models for classification
-- Building a maintainable pipeline for long-term model use